 Your students likely have various attitudes toward math—so how can you keep them all engaged?
 There are plenty of ways to incorporate fun math activities for middle school into the classroom environment.

 Check out these six middle school math games and activities below to teach sixth, seventh, and eighth graders about topics ranging from two-step inequalities to estimated square roots.
-Each of these printable PDF activities, which originated from HMH's GO Math! program, are available for teachers to download.
+Each of these printable PDF activities, which originated from HMH's Into Math and GO Math! programs, are available for teachers to download.

 Activity #1: Magnitude Madness